altaga/Mercurium-Instant-Messenger/README.md

 # Our Solution:

-A Fully on-chain instant messenger was developed in [Solidity](https://docs.soliditylang.org/en/v0.8.12/), deploying in [Polygon](https://polygon.technology/), making interactions through your [Metamask Wallet](https://metamask.io/) and integrated file transfer with [bundlr.network](https://bundlr.network/).
+A Fully on-chain instant messenger was developed in [Solidity](https://docs.soliditylang.org/en/v0.8.12/), deployed on [Polygon](https://polygon.technology/), making interactions through your [Metamask Wallet](https://metamask.io/) and integrating file transfer with [bundlr.network](https://bundlr.network/).

 - Open the application with the following link: